DaraniSG/gpt-rag-frontend-test/docs/GitHub Setup.md

 > [!NOTE]
 > Note that additional steps not currently covered in this guide may be required when working with the Zero Trust Architecture Deployment to handle deploying to a network-isolated environment.

-# Assumptions:

-- This example assumes you're using a GitHub organization with GitHub environments
-- This example deploys the infrastructure in the same pipeline as all of the services.
-- This example deploys three environments: dev, test, and prod.
-You may modify the number and names of environments as needed.
-- This example uses [`azd pipeline config`](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/configure-devops-pipeline?tabs=azdo) to rapidly set up GitHub workflows and federated identity configuration for enhanced security.
-- All below commands are run as a one-time setup on a local machine by an admin who has access to the GitHub Repository and Azure tenant.
-- This example does not cover configuring any naming conventions.
-- The original remote versions of the [orchestrator](https://github.com/Azure/gpt-rag-orchestrator), [frontend](https://github.com/Azure/gpt-rag-frontend), and [ingestion](https://github.com/Azure/gpt-rag-ingestion) repositories are used; in a real scenario, you would fork these repositories and use your forked versions.
-This would require updating the repository URLs in the `scripts/fetchComponents.*` files.
-- This example uses federated identity for authentication.
-If you prefer to use client secret authentication, you will need to modify the workflow files accordingly.
-- Bicep is the IaC language used in this example.

 # Decisions required:

 - Service Principals that will be used for each environment